betterscientificsoftware/bssw.io/CuratedContent/SiamPP20MiniSymp.md

 <!-- deck start -->
 <!-- deck end -->

 Scientific computing facilities and projects continue to make strides toward software sustainability.
-A recent minisymposoium featured several interesting talks showcasing approaches to address technical as well as social challenges in this area.
+A recent minisymposium featured several interesting talks showcasing approaches to address technical as well as social challenges in this area.

 Resource information | Details
 :--- | :---